bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

-Here is what Google sees of the page.
-We just entered its <a href="https://output.jsbin.com/gunuzus/1">URL</a> in the <a href="https://developers.google.com/search/docs/guides/intro-structured-data">Google page about rich snippets and structured data</a>:
+<p>Here is what Google sees of the page.
+We just entered its <a href="https://output.jsbin.com/gunuzus/1">URL</a> in the <a href="https://developers.google.com/search/docs/guides/intro-structured-data">Google page about rich snippets and structured data</a>:</p>

 <!------------------------------------------------------------------------------------------------>
 <!-------------------- 60. microdata of the example, as seen by google (74) ---------------------->